chrisvander/pkl-biome/README.md

 You can change the file name from `BiomeDefault.pkl` to `BiomeGit.pkl` if you want a Biome.js configuration with boilerplate Git support.

-To build, run `pkl eval biome.pkl -m .`
+To build, run `pkl eval biome.pkl -m .`, and it will create a `biome.json` in the same directory.
 ## Development

 This project uses [Mise](https://mise.jdx.dev) to handle dependencies.
 To install all dependencies, run `mise install`, followed by `pnpm i`.